| 24th April

 and airsports aviation community.
 During the two years time

-of the EU the original staff experienced a steep learning
+the EU the original staff experienced a steep learning curve

 of the airsports system in the 25 member states.
 It is now